LandRegistry/land-registry-elements/README.md

   - "Current language" hidden text should be in the language of the page at that point?
   - "Switch to X" should be in the target language of the page you want to switch to
 - Cookies link missing from Find property information footer
-- DRY out the visual regression test code and the generateReferenceRendering code
 - Switch Travis' visual regression diffs to be uploaded to a Land Registry S3 bucket
 - Refactor to be more decoupled from gov uk stuff so that it can be used on internally facing LR projects?
 - Can we nuke the ntatabularnumbers font if and when it's not used?